sythanhho/quotes/index.md

 > - C.S.
 Lewis
 >"There are far, far better things ahead than any we leave behind."
 > - Rumi
 >"Forget safety.
 Live where you fear to live.
 Destroy your reputation.
 Be notorious."
+> - Grady Booch
+>"The function of good software is to make the complex appear to be simple."